LearnersGuild/guide/Log/LM_Changes.md

 #### New stuff

-*- Phases (5 of them, designed to be completed in sequence)*
+- Phases (5 of them, designed to be completed in sequence)

-*- Phase Interviews*
+- Phase Interviews

-*- Increased technical support (appropriately structured for each phase)*
+- Increased technical support (appropriately structured for each phase)

-*- New membership review process based on interviews*
+- New membership review process based on interviews

-*- Increased structure and guidance in earlier phases (a self-paced, linear curriculum)*
+- Increased structure and guidance in earlier phases (a self-paced, linear curriculum)

-*- More career prep support in final phase*
+- More career prep support in final phase

 #### Where to find more information